 - Attendance at all class sessions.
-Each class session is designed to introduce and/or practice writing concepts and processes related to the current writing project. - Completion of all assigned readings and informal writing assignments.
-All reading assignments will serve either as subjects or as models for your own arguments and will be discussed in class.
-The informal writing assignments may include reading quizzes, responses, exercises, and group work; inclass writings and group work cannot be made up if you are absent.

-- Participation in class discussions and peer review groups.
-This class will be more meaningful and enjoyable if we all participate in class discussions and activities; be prepared and willing to discuss your own writing and the writing of others.
-If you bring an incomplete draft to a peer review or do not participate actively in a peer review, your essay grade will be lowered one letter. - Attendance at all one-to-one conferences with me.
-If you miss a conference, your essay grade will be lowered one letter. - Portfolio #1: a response argument essay of 2-3 pages (500-800 words). - Portfolio #2: an evaluative argument essay of 3-4 pages (700-1000 words). - Portfolio #3: a narrative argument essay of 3-4 pages (700-1000 words). - A final portfolio consisting of a cover letter (one page), a research proposal (one page), a working bibliography (one page), an annotated bibliography (3-4 pages), research notes (20 pages), the position paper (4-6 pages, 1000-1500 words), and an in-class essay.
-Note: A committee of other English 1121 professors will evaluate your final portfolio; more details can be found on the final portfolio cover. - Completion of all in-class essays.
+Each class session is designed to introduce and/or practice writing concepts and processes related to the current writing project.
+If you do not attend, you cannot learn from and participate in the class discussions and group work. - Completion of all assigned readings and informal writing assignments.
+All reading assignments will serve either as models or as subjects for your own essays and will be discussed in class.
+The informal writing assignments may include reading quizzes, responses, exercises, and group work; inclass writings and group work cannot be made up if you are absent. - Participation in class discussions and peer review groups.
+This class will be more meaningful and enjoyable if we all participate in class discussions and other activities.
+Participation includes active listening, note taking, and contributing to group work and class discussions.
+Be prepared and willing to discuss your own writing and the writing of others.
+If you miss more than four (4) class meetings, the participation portion of your final grade will be an "F." If you bring an incomplete draft to a peer review or do not participate actively in a peer review, your essay grade will be lowered one letter. - Attendance at all one-to-one conferences with me.
+If you miss a conference, your essay grade will be lowered one letter. - Portfolio #1 an essay about "work" 2-3 pages (600-900 words). - Portfolio #2 an essay about "college" 2-3 pages (600-900 words). - Portfolio #3 an essay evaluating another essay 2-3 pages (600-900 words). - Portfolio #4 an essay that incorporates researched sources to describe a process 3-4 pages (900-1200 words).
+Note: A committee of other English 1121 professors will evaluate your final portfolio; more details can be found on the final portfolio cover. - Completion of all in-class essays, including the final exam.
 If you miss an in-class essay, you may make it up, but the essay grade will be lowered one letter.